raymondkeogh/doggystyle/README.md

 ![Image](assets/images/mockups/mobile-home.png)

-The mockups can also be viewo on pdf by clicking on the following [link](assets/images/mockups/mockup.pdf)
+The mockups can also be viewed on pdf by clicking on the following [link](assets/images/mockups/mockup.pdf)
 ----------